 Check the lake level and conditions with the Granbury Visitors Bureau at 817-573-5548.

 During summer months, when Lake Granbury is competing for their water with Possum Kingdom upriver, Squaw Creek downriver and the evaporation effects of the sun, the lake level can vary quite a bit.

 The lake bottom is sand with a few mixed rocks and sticks, which is why water shoes are recommended.
 I think the sand in the middle of the beach is the best.

 Tiki Thatched Tables

 There are 7 pagodas with picnic tables and cute little thatched roof.
-In years past, you have been able to rent them, but starting this year, they are on a first come, first serve basis, so get there early!
+They are available on a first come, first serve basis, so get there early!
 Another reason why it is better to visit during the week!
 On our most recent visit, the cute roofs were down, but I was assured they are being replaced.